rust-lang/book/src/ch04-02-ownership.md

 contents of the string, a length, and a capacity.
 The length is how much memory the `String` is currently using.
 The capacity is the total amount of memory the `String` has gotten from the operating system.
-The difference between length and capacity matters, but not in this context, so don’t worry about it too much if it doesn’t make sense, and just ignore the capacity.
+The difference between length and capacity matters but not in this context, so don’t worry about it too much.
+For right now, it's fine to ignore the capacity.

-When we assign `s1` to `s2`, the `String` itself is copied.
-But not all kinds of copying are the same.
-Many people draw distinctions between ‘shallow copying’ and ‘deep copying’.
-We don’t use these terms in Rust.
-We instead say that something is ‘moved’ or ‘cloned’.
+When we assign `s1` to `s2`, the `String` itself is copied, meaning we copy the pointer, the length, and the capacity.
+We do not copy the data that the `String`'s pointer refers to.
+Many people draw distinctions between ‘shallow copying’ and ‘deep copying’, and would call this a ‘shallow copy’.
+We don’t use these terms in Rust; we instead say that something is ‘moved’ or ‘cloned’.
 Assignment in Rust causes a ‘move’.
 In other words, it looks like this:

 <img alt="s1 and s2" src="img/foo2.png" class="center" style="width: 50%;" />